Planet Hollywood Las Vegas: Live entertainment

-Planet Hollywood includes PH Live, a 7,000-seat auditorium initially opened in 1976, as part of the original Aladdin.
-The theater was renovated and reopened in 2000 as part of the new Aladdin, and has since undergone several name changes.
-It is surrounded by the Miracle Mile Shops.
+Planet Hollywood includes PH Live, a 7,000-seat auditorium that originally opened in 1976 as part of the original Aladdin.
+The theater was renovated and reopened in 2000 as part of the new Aladdin, and has since operated under several names.
+In 2023, the venue was renamed Bakkt Theater as part of a partnership between Caesars Entertainment and Bakkt Holdings, coinciding with multimillion-dollar enhancements to the venue.
+By 2025, Caesars again referred to the venue as PH Live.
+The venue is booked in partnership with Live Nation and is surrounded by the Miracle Mile Shops.

 The theater was renovated in 2005, with live entertainment planned as a major attraction for the new Planet Hollywood resort.
 Clear Channel Entertainment was hired to manage entertainment in the venue.

 Britney Spears performed in a concert residency, Britney: Piece of Me, in the theater from 2013 to 2017.
-The venue has also hosted other residencies from singers such as Lionel Richie, the Backstreet Boys (Larger Than Life), Christina Aguilera (The Xperience), and The Chicks.
+The venue has also hosted residencies and limited engagements by performers including Jennifer Lopez, Pitbull, Gwen Stefani, Lionel Richie, the Backstreet Boys, Christina Aguilera, John Legend, Shania Twain, Miranda Lambert, Keith Urban, The Chicks and Bini.

-Aside from the main theater, the resort also has several smaller venues, including a 1,500-seat showroom on the mezzanine level.
-It has hosted numerous shows, including Peepshow, a topless production which ran from 2009 to 2013.
-Criss Angel also performed in this space beginning in 2018.
-The Sin City Theater is also located on the mezzanine level.
+The resort also includes two smaller mezzanine-level theaters: the Criss Angel Theater and the Chippendales Theater.
+The Criss Angel Theater is a 1,500-seat showroom that has hosted numerous productions, including Peepshow, a topless production which ran from 2009 to 2013.
+Criss Angel began performing MINDFREAK there in 2018, and the show remains in production at the resort.

+The Chippendales Theater was previously known as the Sin City Theater.
 It hosted Crazy Girls, a long-running topless show, from 2015 to 2021.

-Media history
+In 2025, Chippendales moved into the former Sin City Theater, which was renamed Chippendales Theater.
+The venue is located on the mezzanine level across from the Criss Angel Theater.

+In media

-The Aladdin/Planet Hollywood has been featured in various films.
-The 2008 movies 21 and What Happens in Vegas used the casino floor as a shooting location.
-The resort also appears in Knocked Up (2007), Race to Witch Mountain (2009), and Get Him to the Greek (2010).
-Planet Hollywood also hosted several movie premieres, including Resident Evil: Extinction (2007), Rambo (2008), 21, Transporter 3 (2008), and the Las Vegas premiere of The Expendables (2010).
+The resort has been used as a filming location for several films.
+The 2008 films 21 and What Happens in Vegas used Planet Hollywood as a shooting location.
+The resort also appears in Knocked Up (2007), Race to Witch Mountain (2009), and Think Like a Man Too (2014).

+Planet Hollywood also hosted several film premieres, including Resident Evil: Extinction (2007), Rambo (2008), 21, and the Las Vegas premiere of The Expendables (2010).

-The resort has made appearances in reality television as well.
+The resort has also appeared in reality television.
 Criss Angel Mindfreak shot footage at the resort in 2006, while Holly's World (2009–2011) chronicled television personality Holly Madison and her role in Peepshow.